str1ng-th3ory/Caribou_Crossing_Lake/README.md

 This MATLAB script:

-- generates a water mask from MODIS land cover
+- generates a water mask from the MODIS land-cover raster
-- compiles annual daily shortwave albedo layers
+- compiles daily annual shortwave black-sky albedo layers
 - applies quality filtering
-- fills cloudy-sky gaps using a Kalman filter approach informed by climatology and neighboring pixels
+- fills cloudy-sky gaps using a climatology-informed Kalman filtering approach
 - exports annual daily albedo outputs as `output_<year>.mat`

-These processed annual `.mat` files are the environmental inputs used by later R scripts.
+These processed annual `.mat` files are used as environmental inputs in the later R scripts.

 ---